 NUPRC - Nigeria Upstream Production and Regulatory Commission

-Figure.1 Showing the concentration (mg/l) of heavy metals in the samples compared to NUPRC standard.
+Figure.1 Concentration (mg/l) of heavy metals in the samples compared to NUPRC standard.

-Figure.2 Showing the concentration (mg/l) of Fe and Mn in the samples compared to NUPRC standard.
+Figure.2 Concentration (mg/l) of Fe and Mn in the samples compared to NUPRC standard.

 Heavy metal, physicochemical properties and Total Petroleum Hydrocarbon (TPH) concentrations were determined in both influent and effluent drilling mud samples.
 The results of the heavy metals analyzed in Base mud (sample A), Base mud formulated with chemicals (sample B) but not used for drilling operation, Spent OBM (sample C) and Spent WBM (sample D) respectively are shown in Table 1 and Figure 1 and Figure 2 respectively.
 In this study, samples A and B are drilling muds that have not yet been used for any drilling operation, whereas, sample C and D are drilling muds that have been used for drilling operations.